 Different Parts of the Brain and Their Amazing Functions

-Weighing approximately three pounds, the human brain controls movement, feelings, thinking, digestion, breathing, circulation, and other essential body functions.
+Weighing approximately three pounds, the human brain controls movement, feelings, thinking, digestion, breathing, circulation, and other essential functions of parts of the brain.
 Comprised of three primary sections that are highly dependent and interconnected, each part of the brain is responsible for a primary set of functions.

 Let’s take a look at the major sections of the human brain and all of the interesting things they can do!